 How Do I Request Child Support?

+With the help of a family law attorney, you can petition for child support through the family court system.
+During any divorce that involves children, the courts will require that child custody and child support matters be settled before the divorce is finalized.
+If you were not married to the other parent, you can apply for child support through the Arizona Department of Economic Security.
 Child support can be determined once paternity has been established and while the children are under the age of 18.
 Establishing child support through the Arizona Department of Economic Security requires action by the petitioner (usually the parent with primary custody), who notifies the respondent that they are being petitioned to pay child support.
 The respondent has the opportunity to respond and challenge the child support petition.
 This is usually done when paternity is in question.
 If the respondent does not reply, a default judgment may be issued in favor of the petitioner.
+There are many benefits to working with the family law attorneys at Gillespie, Shields & Taylor when seeking child support payments or requesting a child support modification.

 Can I Modify Child Support Orders?

 Once child support in Arizona has been set by a court order, it can be difficult to modify the order unless a significant change to the financial circumstances of either or both parents has occurred.
+With the help of a family law attorney, you can demonstrate that:

 - You have become ill or disabled to the point where you can no longer pay the current child support monthly payments.